 Everyone thinks whitetail deer fawns are cute and playful.
 If you are an avid hunter, it is important to become familiar with the life cycle of the whitetail deer, beginning with its birth.

 At birth, white tail fawns have a spotted reddish coat that is fairly silky.
 There may be several hundred spots on the coat.
 The spots enable the fawn to camouflage itself, with the colors blending well with the surrounding natural environment.
 They usually weigh between 4 to 8 pounds at birth.
 The whitetail fawn loses its spots by the end of October of the same year it was born, or within 3 to 4 months after birth.
+To me now is a good time to put out some cameras to see what if any fawns are born in your area.
+Even for the non-hunter it is so great to watch the fawn grow into being an adult.

 The fawn is also weaned by the time it loses its spots.
 By November the average whitetail male fawn will weigh close to 80 to 85 pounds, and the female fawn will weigh 75 to 80 pounds.
 As the spots disappear, the fawn's coat also changes from its reddish color to a grayish winter coat.
 The buck fawn's face grows a bit darker in color but the belly remains white.